-Where To See Turtles In Tulum – Complete Guide
+Where To See Turtles In Tulum – 2024 Guide

-This post will tell you all of the best places to see turtles in Tulum and including where to swim with turtles and where to see baby turtles hatching!
+In the rest of this post, I’ll be revealing all of the exact locations where you can see turtles in Tulum including where to swim with turtles and where to see baby turtles hatching!

 Best Places To See Turtles In Tulum

-Mexico, which is conveniently also known as ‘the land of turtles’, is one of the best places to see sea turtles out in the wild.
+Mexico, which is conveniently also known as ‘the land of turtles’, is one of the best places in the world to see turtles.

 This is because Mexico is actually home to 7 out of the 8 species of sea turtles found in the world.

-Tulum is actually one of the most popular places in Mexico to see sea turtles.
-Below I discuss the exact spots and locations where you can see the turtles for yourself.
+Tulum is one of the best places in Mexico to see turtles so here is exactly where you can find the turtles…

 Akumal Bay

-This small bay, also commonly referred to as turtle beach, is protected by a reef so it’s the perfect place for snorkeling as big waves can’t penetrate the bay so it’s super calm.
+This small bay, also commonly referred to as Turtle Beach, is protected by a reef so it’s the perfect place for snorkeling as big waves can’t enter the bay so it’s super calm.

-This gives you the best possible chance of being able to swim with turtles as the knowledgeable guides will show you the exact spots where you can find the turtles.
+This also gives you the best possible chance of being able to swim with turtles as the expert guides will show you the exact spots where you can find the turtles.

-If you’re wanting to do a turtle tour, I’d recommend booking in advance to get the best price.
-You will often end up spending a lot more if you book on the day as this area is well known for scams and tourist traps.
+You will often end up spending a lot more if you book in person when you get there as this area is well known for scams and tourist traps.

 As well as turtles, you can often also see manta rays, barracudas, cat sharks and tropical fish in Akumal.
 You could literally spend hours snorkeling and enjoying the wildlife here!